Outlines of the content

 The whole lifestyle of Bhaktapur itself allures and appeals to people from far and wide.
-Woman draped in Hakupatasi, the black sarees with bright red borders; grandmas weaving threads in their antique charkhas; grandpas carrying kharpans in their soldiers itself stands as a heritage.
+A woman draped in Hakupatasi, the black saree with bright red borders; grandmas weaving threads in their antique charkhas; grandpas carrying kharpans in their soldiers itself stands as a heritage.

 The local people here believe in the mantra of ‘Atithi Devo Bhawa’ which means guests are gods.
 So they offer the visitors with the best of the service they have.

 Overall, Bhaktapur is a perfect blend of history, heritage, and hospitality.
 A stay in this beautiful place can promise any visitor life-long memories of beauty, sustainability, preservation of culture and history, and rustic life.

 The last three Malla rulers of Bhaktapur were Jitamitra Malla, Bhupatindra Malla, and Ranjit Malla.
 These rulers played key roles in building the palaces and temples of Durbar Square.

 Most of the people however misunderstood this fact, that the city was founded only in the 12th century.
 But it’s not like that.